facebookarchive/heroku-buildpack-hhvm/README.md

 This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for PHP apps to run on HHVM.

-The buildpack will detect your app as PHP if it has a `index.php` file in the root.
+The buildpack will detect your app as PHP if it has a `index.php` or `composer.json` file in the root.

 ## Usage